MRIMotionCorrection/vNav_Morphometry/docs/requesting.rst

 #. **Sign a Material Transfer Agreement with the University of Pennsylvania**

 Please send your signed C2P to Dylan Tisdall (mtisdall@pennmedicine.upenn.edu) with the following information.
 This will initiate an material transfer agreement that will be signed by your institution and the University of Pennsylvania.
+If you do not know the contact information for your contract negotiator (e.g., because your institution requests that you submit our draft contract to be assigned a negotiator) leave this section blank.

 .. highlight:: none